andreadepolis/DownsideRisk_JBES23/README.md

 The codes were writtend in MATLAB2023a, and incompatibilities with versions prior to MATLAB2020a could arise.
 The authors take no responibilities for any misuse of the codes.

-Please, cite as:
+Please, cite as:\
-_Delle Monache, D., De Polis, A. and Petrella, I., 2023.
-Modeling and forecasting macroeconomic downside risk.
-Journal of Business & Economic Statistics, pp.1-27._
+_Delle Monache, D., De Polis, A., & Petrella, I. (2023).
+Modeling and forecasting macroeconomic downside risk_.\
+_Journal of Business & Economic Statistics, 1-27_.